rocknrollMarc/jstestmacs/README.md

 # Commentary:
-this program is frontend for JsTestDriver, it can be that execute test simply from Emacs.
+This program is frontend for JsTestDriver, it can be that execute test simply from Emacs.

 # Usage